Producer | Writer

 She subsequently stayed on at the university as a Marketing Project Officer, undertaking a wide range of roles and responsibilities, including the management of online content and social media, video and short film production and the development of effective long term marketing strategies.

-For the last few years, Emily has worked as a Content Writer and Editor.
-She is currently undertaking part time study to gain a Postgraduate Law Diploma (Law CPE PGDip).
+For many years, Emily has also worked as a freelance Content Writer and Editor.

 Morgan has been an actor since his debut at the tender age of 9 in the BBC drama The Citadel.
 He has a BA Hons degree in Drama and American History from Brunel University.